641bill/repl-interpreter/README.md

 # repl-interpreter
 ## Useage

-Put it at the same folder level as dotty, and run
+Put it at the same folder level as `dotty`, and run

 `sbt fastLinkJS`